alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 **LEARNING OBJECTIVES**

-By the end of this chapter, you will have a foundational understanding of payroll compliance and regulations in Canada.
+This chapter provides a comprehensive introduction to the fundamentals of payroll compliance and regulations in Canada.
-This includes the various stakeholders involved, the objectives of payroll, and the legal frameworks that govern payroll processes.
-You will also learn how to differentiate between federal and provincial/territorial jurisdictions, and how they affect payroll administration.
-Additionally, you will understand the Canada Revenue Agency's criteria for determining whether an individual is classified as an employee or self-employed.
+It outlines the key stakeholders involved, the core objectives of payroll, and the legal frameworks that shape payroll operations.
+The differences between federal and provincial/territorial jurisdictions are clearly explained, with emphasis on how each level of government influences payroll administration.
+The chapter also examines the Canada Revenue Agency's criteria for determining whether an individual is considered an employee or self-employed, providing essential context for accurate classification and compliance.

 This chapter will cover the following topics: